Maitland, Cape Town: In popular culture

 The Standard Hotel located in Maitland was featured in the 2012 film Safe House.
 It features as one of the "seedy hotels" that the main protagonists seek refuge in.

-The shrine of a well known Muslim Sufi saint i.e. Hazarat Khawaja Sayed Mehboob Ali Sha (R.A) is situated at the maitland Cemetery gate 4A is also a source of blessings and unity of many communities.
+The shrine of a well known Muslim Sufi saint i.e. Hazarat Khawaja Sayed Mehboob Ali Sha (R.A) is situated at the Maitland Cemetery gate 4A is also a source of blessings and unity of many communities.
 The shrine that still attracts thousands of devotees from all around the world.

+Maitland Cemetery is also home to South Africa's only alkaline hydrolysis facility, where Archbishop Desmond Tutu's remains were famously liquefied following a state funeral.